Travel News: Here’s your latest update on the BVI Hurricane recovery.

 Get the Perfect Combination of Fresh Local Ingredients and a Perfect Rum Punch at Hendo’s Hideout!

 Liz Henderson, one of the owners of Hendo’s Hideout, a bar, and restaurant on White Bay, Jost Van Dyke, wants to get the word out that they are up and running.
 Hendo’s was open only for about a year and a half before the storms hit this September.
 According to Liz, they sustained quite a bit of damage, but are now happy to report that they are open for business.
 In addition, Liz said, “Our first Sunday Fish Fry has officially kicked off!
 Fresh locally caught snapper and a few sushi rolls to boot!

 Quick as a Fox and with a Twinkle in His Eye, Foxy Reopens on JVD!
 February 14, 2018

-Recently on his Facebook page Foxy said, “The roof is still patchy, there is still random debris.
+Recently on his Facebook page, Foxy said, “The roof is still patchy, there is still random debris.
 The new “floating dock” makes drunken dinghy rides home a wee bit of a challenge.
 But we are getting stronger every day.
 Hope you’re coming to see us soon!”
 Foxy’s held their first Famous Friday Beach BBQ of the 2017/2018 season.
-Rumor has it there was juicy ribs, grilled chicken, mahi mahi and oh that pasta salad to enjoy!
-Not to mention lots of rum, jokes by Foxy and shakin’ your thing on the dance floor.
+Rumor has it there were juicy ribs, grilled chicken, mahi mahi, and oh that pasta salad to enjoy!
+Not to mention lots of rum, jokes by Foxy, and shakin’ your thing on the dance floor.
 Foxy says, “Come one, come all to Foxy’s.
 Even Irmaria can’t hold us back!”